RealIndrit/sso-launcher-rs/README.md

 - Star Coins
 - Stable Care
 - Offers
-    - No joke, they got a whole damn sub-section in their API just for this
+    - No joke, they got a whole damn subsection in their API just for this
 - A whole-ass video
 - Useless CSS which, by the way, **you'll only look at for 5 seconds until the game launches, nobody sits and stares at your Windows 8-like clustered launcher**
-- A billion different libraries, many of which they could of easily have re-created themselves.
+- A billion different libraries, many of which they could easily have re-created themselves.
     - Like grabbing your Machine ID, how can a million-dollar company fail to implement something so basic, in a launcher that's only exported for **2** platforms?
     - You only have to find a way of grabbing the ID on 2 separate platforms, and don't worry about Linux since WINE/Proton will to 99% work just fine with fetching it too.